 How do I dispose of appliances or furniture?

-Large items which need to be disposed of will not be collected by roadside contractors.
-They must be transported to the Municipal Waste Transfer Station, or contracted privately (some charitable organizations will collect appliances or furniture).
+Large items which need to be disposed of will not be collected by roadside contractors (except on designated Large/Heavy Item Pick-up Days - see collection calendar for dates. bag tags required).
+Aside from these dates, large/bulky items must be transported to the Municipal Waste Transfer Station, or contracted privately (some charitable organizations will collect appliances or furniture).

 What about hazardous waste?

 Hazardous waste including Freon from refrigerators and freezers will not be collected by roadside contractors.
 These items must be taken to the Municipal Waste Transfer Station or similar recognized facility for proper disposal.
 There is an additional fee for Freon removal on top of the disposal charges at the waste transfer station.